-Degree RequirementsCredit Hours General Education Requirements English 102, English Composition, or Political Science 101, National Government, or Political Science 102, State Governments, or History 201, American History, or History 202, American History......3 Physical Education 200, Healthful Living, or Physical Education 212, Health and Fitness, or Physical Education 214, Personal Health1 Mathematics......3 Natural Sciences......8 Social Sciences......3 Humanities/Fine Arts......6 Major Requirements General Electives......27 The following Political Science classes are offered at LMC:
+Degree RequirementsCredit Hours General Education Requirements English 101, English Composition......3 English 102, English Composition, or Humanities/Fine Arts......6 Mathematics......3 Natural Sciences......8 Physical Education 200, Healthful Living, or Physical Education 212, Health and Fitness, or Political Science 101, National Government, or Political Science 102, State Governments, or History 201, American History to 1865, or Social Sciences......3 Major Requirements General Electives......27 The following political science classes are offered at LMC: Political Science 101, National Government......3 Political Science 204, Political Parties......3

-Political Science 101, National Government .
-3 Political Science 102, State Government .
-3 Political Science 202, Comparative Governments .
-3 Political Science 203, International Relations .
-3 Political Science 204, Political Parties .
-3 Political Science 250, Introduction to Social Science Research .
-3 Political Science 260, Introduction to Public Policy .
-3

-Please see catalog for courses that have Honors equivalents and meet MTA transfer guidelines.
+Please see catalog for courses that have Honors equivalents and meet Michigan Transfer Agreement (MTA) transfer guidelines.
 Completion of the MTA requires 30 credits of coursework in the 5 MTA distribution areas.

 Political Science is the study of local, state, national, and international governments and their impact upon human society.
-If your goal is to pursue a bachelor's degree in Political Science, you may complete your first two years of coursework at Lake Michigan College.
+If your goal is to pursue a bachelor's degree in political science, you may complete your first two years of coursework at Lake Michigan College.
 Political Science courses are transferable to other institutions in Michigan and elsewhere.
 Political Science is recommended if you are interested in government service, elective politics or a law degree.
 Consult the faculty advisor for specific guidance.
 There is a 60-credit degree requirement needed for graduation.